de-sascha/shalom4sun/README.md

 - influx: a directory that contains a Dockerfile  FROM influxdb:1.8%
 - docker-compose.yaml: a file that defines the Docker containers for ioBroker, Grafana, and InfluxDB
 ```
-#### The script checks if the directories already exist and overrides them if they do.
-It then creates the directories and files, and creates the docker-compose.yaml file with the appropriate configuration.